 If your employer’s preferred HSA provider has bad investment options, this may be a time when you could consider opening up a second HSA with a better provider.
 If you opt for this route, you’ll basically have two HSAs – one for your own contributions, and one for your employer’s contributions.
 Allow your employer to contribute to their preferred HSA.
 You then contribute to your own HSA with outside contributions.

-Are You Going To Contribute To Your HSA Via Payroll Deduction?
+Are You Going To Contribute To Your HSA Via Payroll Deductions?

 Unlike a 401(k), which only allows you to contribute to it via payroll deductions, an HSA allows you to contribute to it in two ways:

-- Contribute after-tax money and then deduct your contributions when you efile your taxes.
+- Contribute after-tax money and then deduct your contributions when you file your taxes.

 If possible, you probably want to try to contribute to your HSA via payroll deductions.
-For whatever reason, if you contribute to your HSA in this manner, you don’t have to pay FICA taxes on those contributions.
+That’s because when you contribute to your HSA in this manner, you don’t have to pay FICA taxes on those contributions.
 This is literally the only way I know of where you can avoid paying FICA taxes on part of your income.
-If you opt to make after-tax contributions and then deduct it from your income later, you’re out of luck and have to pay FICA taxes on that income.
+If you opt to make after-tax contributions and then deduct them from your income later, you’re out of luck and have to pay FICA taxes on that income.

 There is one reason I can think of where you might not want to contribute to your HSA via payroll deductions.
 If your employer’s preferred HSA provider has awful investment options, it might make sense to forego the FICA tax savings and make your contributions to a different HSA.
 Most employers won’t do payroll deductions to outside HSAs.
 Since the FICA tax rate for employees is 7.65%, at most, you stand to save about $260 in FICA taxes if you opt for payroll deductions.
 This might not be worth it if your employer’s HSA is riddled with terrible investment options.

 Another time where it might not matter whether you opt for payroll deductions is if you’re making a pretty high salary.
-Social security taxes are capped at the first $118,500 of earned income.
-If you make more than that, payroll deductions won’t really help you very much.
+Social security taxes are capped at a certain level, so if you make more than that amount, you won’t pay social security taxes beyond the maximum you already have to pay.
+Thus, payroll deductions won’t help you much.

 What Fees Does Your HSA Provider Charge?

-One thing that’s annoying about HSAs are the administrative fees.
+One thing that can be annoying about HSAs is the administrative fees they can charge.
 It’s not a big deal once you’ve got a decent amount of money saved up, but early on in your investing career, the fees can really bite into your investments.

 Does Your HSA Provider Require You To Keep A Certain Amount In Cash?

 Another potential issue to think about with your HSA is the effect of cash drag.
 Many HSA providers won’t let you invest your contributions until you have a certain amount saved in cash first.
-Usually, the cash in your HSA will be earning basically nothing, which is a cost in itself.
+Usually, the cash in your HSA will be earning basically nothing in interest, which is a cost in itself.

 Are You Going To Use Your HSA Funds Right Away?